medialab/minet/docs/cli.md

                                 requests or not.
   --max-redirects MAX_REDIRECTS
                                 Maximum number of redirections to follow before breaking.
-Defaults to 20.
+Defaults to `20`.
   --only-shortened              Whether to only attempt to resolve urls that are
                                 probably shortened.
   -X, --request METHOD          The http method to use.
 Will default to GET.
+                                Defaults to `GET`.
   -t, --threads THREADS         Number of threads to use.
-Defaults to 25.
+Defaults to `25`.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
                                 the same domain.
-Defaults to 0.2.
+Defaults to `0.2`.
   --timeout TIMEOUT             Maximum time - in seconds - to spend for each
                                 request before triggering a timeout.
 Defaults to ~30s.